-The New Relic Plugins service allows New Relic users, developers, technology vendors, or partners to publish publicly accessible plugins within the New Relic Plugins directory (Plugin Central).
+The plugins service allows you to publish publicly accessible plugins within (Plugin Central.
 Anyone who has a New Relic account can install and use these plugins through their New Relic user interface.

 For some plugins, New Relic, Inc. is the publisher, and will be clearly identified as the publisher in Plugin Central.
 For plugins in Plugin Central that are not created by New Relic, the plugin publisher must follow specific guidelines.
 For more information, see the Plugins security documentation.

-The Synthetics service uses monitors distributed throughout data centers around the world.
+The synthetic monitoring service uses monitors distributed throughout data centers around the world.
 It captures what is essentially performance data of simulated traffic.
 By default, it does not capture any personal data.
-For more information, see the Synthetics data privacy and security documentation.
+For more information, see the data privacy and security documentation for synthetic monitoring.

-If you configure Synthetics to monitor areas of websites that are located behind a login page, take care to create a non-personal login dedicated to this purpose.
+If you configure the synthetic service to monitor areas of websites that are located behind a login page, take care to create a non-personal login dedicated to this purpose.
 This will reduce the risk of unintended personal data exposure.
 For example, to securely store sensitive information, such as passwords, API keys, and user names, you can use secured credentials for scripted browsers and API tests.

-New Relic Synthetics monitoring also supports a variety of authentication mechanisms.
+The synthetic monitoring service also supports a variety of authentication mechanisms.
 Depending on the type of monitor you choose, this includes Basic, Digest, NTLM, and NTLMv2.